moleculer-java/moleculer-spring-boot-demo/README.md

 }
 ```

 The "ctx.params", "rsp" and "data" variables are hierarchical [Tree structures](https://berkesa.github.io/datatree/) (~= JSONs).
+For more information about using "Tree", see the JavaDoc of Tree.
 At boot time the Spring Framework will automatically register this service as a distributed Moleculer Service, which can be called by other (Java or Node.js) nodes.

 # License
 Moleculer-java is available under the [MIT license](https://tldrlegal.com/license/mit-license).